Epic Code LAB1230792 Hemolytic Anemia Evaluation, Blood

 Two different hemoglobin stability tests are performed: isopropanol and heat stability.

 Unstable hemoglobins will precipitate in dilute solutions of isopropanol.
 Washed erythrocytes are hemolyzed and cleared by centrifugation.
 Isopropanol is added.
 The hemolysate is incubated at 37° C for 20 minutes and examined for turbidity.
-There is no turbidity with normal hemoglobins.(Fairbanks VF, Klee GG: Biochemical aspects of hematology.
+There is no turbidity with normal hemoglobins.(Fairbanks VF, Klee GG.
+Biochemical aspects of hematology.
 In: Burtis CA, Ashwood ER, eds.
 Tietz Textbook of Clinical Chemistry.
 3rd ed.
 WB Saunders Company; 1999:1685-1687; Greene DN, Vaughn CP, Crews BO, Agarwal AM.
 Advances in the detection of hemoglobinopathies.
 Clinica Chimica Acta.
 2015;439:50-57)

 Unstable hemoglobins can also be precipitated by heating to 50° C. Washed erythrocytes are hemolyzed and cleared by centrifugation.
 The hemolysate is incubated at 50° C for 90 minutes and examined for turbidity.
 There is no turbidity with normal hemoglobins.